Green Building Contractors - Green Building Techniques

 • Use pre-cut or pre-assembled building components.

-• Reuse salvaged and/or recycled materials when it’s appropriate and practical.
+• Reuse salvaged and/or recycled materials when possible.

-• Use Forest Stewardship Council (FSC) or other 3rd party certified wood products.
+• Use Forest Stewardship Council (FSC) or other 3rd party certified wood, where possible.

 • Sort and recycle on-site building materials.